Gulfstream IV

 The Gulfstream IV (or G-IV or GIV) and derivatives are a family of twinjet aircraft, mainly for private or business use.
 They were designed and built by Gulfstream Aerospace, a General Dynamics company based in Savannah, Georgia, United States, from 1985 until 2018.
 Aircraft power is provided by two Rolls-Royce RB.183 Tay turbofans.

 Upon delivery of the last G450, over 900 GIV/GIV-SP/G450 units had been produced.
-The last G450 was delivered on 19 January 2018 after 365 deliveries over 12 years, ending a 30-year production run, to be replaced by the G500.
+The last of the G450s was delivered on 19 January 2018 after 365 deliveries over 12 years, ending a 30-year production run, to be replaced by the G500.

 Development

 Gulfstream, in collaboration with Grumman, began work on the Gulfstream IV in March 1983 as a re-engined, stretched fuselage derivative of the Gulfstream III.

 The first GIV made its maiden flight on September 19, 1985.
 The model received type certification from the FAA on April 22, 1987.
 The G-IV entered into service with serial number 1000 in 1987 and was upgraded to the special purpose GIV-SP version at serial number 1214 in 1993.
 It was later redesignated G400 at serial number 1500.

 A shorter range variant was created based on the GIV and given the G300 designation in 2002.